 - Please make sure to follow the submission instructions carefully.
 Incomplete or late applications cannot be considered.

-- Kline Scholars may attend any one-day or two-part workshops hosted by the MWPA during their one-year scholarship; multi-part workshops such as ten-week masterclass and the spring or fall writing retreats are not covered by this scholarship.
+- Kline Scholars may attend any one-day or two-part workshops hosted by the MWPA during their one-year scholarship; multi-part workshops (such as ten-week masterclass and the spring or fall writing retreats) are not covered by this scholarship; special one-day conferences and events (such as the Maine Crime Wave and PITCH) are not covered by this scholarship

 - Applying for a scholarship does NOT reserve a spot in a particular workshop; if a scholarship applicant wants to ensure a spot in a workshop regardless of whether or not they are awarded a scholarship, they are encouraged to register and pay for the workshop in tandem with their scholarship application; if a scholarship is awarded, the registration fee will be refunded.